-- We do not know exactly how Gates is using his farmland, whether it’s for actively growing crops or whether any of the land is being set aside for conservation.
-However, one of his foundations promotes advanced eco-friendly farming and sustainability of farmland.
+- We do not know precisely how Gates uses his farmland for actively growing crops or whether any of the land is being set aside for conservation.
+However, one of his foundations promotes advanced eco-friendly farming and the sustainability of farmland.

-- Gates kept his farmland purchases private, but it was recently revealed that he has amassed enough acreage to be the largest private farmland owner in the county.
+- Gates kept his farmland purchases private, but it was recently revealed that he had amassed enough acreage to be the largest private farmland owner in the county.

-- Buying farmland hasn’t been the sole way Gates has supported agriculture.
-In 2010, the Bill and Melinda Gates Foundation allocated $306 million in grants to aid high-yield, sustainable farming for farmers with smaller lots in the Sahara Desert in Africa and in South Asia.
+- Buying farmland hasn’t been the only way Gates has supported agriculture.
+In 2010, the Bill and Melinda Gates Foundation allocated $306 million in grants to aid high-yield, sustainable farming for farmers with smaller lots in the Sahara Desert in Africa and South Asia.

-- This foundation has also funneled money into research and development of so-called super crops that are able to flourish even during climate change.
+- This foundation has also funneled money into researching and developing so-called super crops that can flourish even during climate change.

 2. Ted Turner

-- Ted Turner owns Ranches with cattle in Nebraska, Kansas, Montana, South Dakota, New Mexico as well as Argentina.
+- Ted Turner owns Ranches with cattle in Nebraska, Kansas, Montana, South Dakota, New Mexico, and Argentina.